system76/docs/_articles/pop-20.10-upgrade-help.md

 sudo parted -ls
 ```

 Look for the name of your main hard drive.
-It could be /dev/sda or /dev/nvme0n1, depending on if you have a standard SATA drive, or an NVMe drive, respectively.
+It could be `/dev/sda` or `/dev/nvme0n1`, depending on if you have a standard SATA drive, or an NVMe drive, respectively.
 Input the following commands based on your drive type:

-***If disk is encrypted, start with these first 3 commands using the correct drive name in the /dev filepath**:
+**If disk is encrypted, start with these first 3 commands using the correct drive name in the /dev filepath**:

 **For SATA Drives**:
 ```